vdhamer/Photo-Club-Hub/.github/README.md

     - `photographerImage` is a depiction of the photographer.
 A special mode may be added whereby this photo or avatar of the photographer is shown instead of the featured image made by the photographer.
     - `featuredImage` is a URL to a single image that can be shown beside the member's name.
 It is visible in the `Portfolios` screen and the `Who's Who` screen.
     - `level3URL` is URL to a file containing the selected portfolio images made by this particular member in the context of a given photo club.
-    - `keywords` is a list of keywords describing what the photographer's genre mainly is.
+    - `keywords` is a list of keywords describing what the photographer is mainly known for.
-The list of strings at `Level 2` is used only to define ("as input") these keywords.
+The list of strings at `Level 2` is used to define the applicable keywords.
-The keywords shown in the user interface ("as output") are localized versions of these strings as defined in `Level 0`.
+It doesn't define how they are displayed because multi-language versions of keywords are defined in `Level 0`.
 Example: the input identifier "Landscape" that can be associated with a given photographer in the `Level 2` file can be translated (using Level 0 data) to "Landschaft" in German or "Landscape" in "English".
-The identifier will typically be identical to the EN translation, but like Apple's String Dictionaries, doesn't have to be.
+The identifier should preferably match the English translation for practical reasons but, technically speaking, doesn't need be.
 Question: so what happens if a keyword string in a `Level2.json` file does _not_ occur in the list of keywords in the `Level0.json` file?
-Answer: it is shown as an error (red? gray?) in the user interface, thus prompting the user to fix the issue.
+Answer: it is shown as an error (gray?) in the user interface, thus prompting the user to fix the issue.
-It reverts to the standard color if that identifier ever shows up in a future version of the `Level 0` keywords list.
+The keyword reverts to the standard color as soon as that problem is resolved.
-Rationale: you might enter a typo ("Landscapes").
-And mainly because we want to standardize the "picklist" (so no "Scenery" or "Desert").
+Rationale: you might enter a typo ("Landscapes" instead of "Landscape").
-The unsupported keyword identifier at "Level 2" can be used to detect a need for an extra keyword (say "Aerial").
+But it also signals a "non-standard" term (e.g., using "Scenery" or "Desert" instead of "Landscape").
 </p>

-> Note that the `birthday`, `website`, `isDeceased`, `photographerImage`, and `keywords` fields are technically special because they describe the photographer - and not the photographer as a member of a particular club.
+> Note that the `birthday`, `website`, `isDeceased`, `photographerImage`, and `keywords` fields are technically special
+> because they describe the photographer - and not the photographer in the context of a particular club membership.
-> Usually this doesn't matter, but it can show up if the photographer is associated with **multiple** clubs, each with its own level2.json file (for example, a former photo club and the current photo club).
+> Usually this doesn't matter, but it can show up if the photographer is associated with **multiple** clubs,
+> each with its own level2.json file (for example, a former photo club and the current photo club).
 > Conceivably these multiple files may not agree on the value of `birthday`, `website` or `isDeceased`.
-The app currently will use the last answer it encountered.
+> The app currently will use the last answer it encountered.
 > This problem should occur infrequently, but a workaround is to only fill in these fields in one of the level2.json files.
-In the future, we could add rules to determine what to do if there are multiple different values for these fields (e.g. membership trumps former membership).
+> In the future, we could add rules to determine what to do if there are multiple
+> different values for these fields (e.g. membership trumps former membership).
+> If multiple clubs supply `keywords` for the same photographer, the lists are automatically merged for use by the app.
+> The respective `Level 2` data files are left as is.
+> Example: John is a member of Club A (keywords K1 and K2) and Club B (keywords K2 and K3) and Club C (no keywords provided).
+> Result: all three clubs show keywords K1, K2 and K3.

 </details></ul>